-To support these requests, we have included three technical attachments to this letter and summarized the key points below.
+To support these requests, we have included three technical attachments to this letter and summarized the key points below,

-I. Removal of the Sedimentation WLAs
+I. Removal of the Sedimentation WLAs Comment 6-1

-As discussed in Attachment A, we are requesting that sediment WLAs for Ventura County MS4s be removed from the Draft TMDL.
-The request is made based on the belief that MS4 WLAs controlling for sediment supply in the upper watershed will not address the excess sedimentation impairment in main stem Malibu Creek because:
+As discussed in Attachment A, we are requesting that sediment WLAs for Ventura County MS4s be removed from the Draft Malibu Benthic TMDL.
+The request is made based on the belief that MS4 WLAs controlling for sediment supply in the upper watershed will not address any sedimentation impairment in main stem Malibu Creek because:

-- 1. Ventura County MS4s contribute only a minor fraction (significantly less than 10%) of total sediment loading in the watershed annually. - 2.
-County unincorporated area (UA) and the City of Thousand Oaks MS4s are located in the upstream reaches of the Malibu Creek Watershed and sediment loading to main stem Malibu Creek from such MS4s is disrupted by a sequence of dams which obstruct downstream sediment transport. - 3.
-Post-construction/hydromodification requirements in the Ventura MS4 NPDES Stormwater Permit, with which Ventura County MS4s must comply, address the potential impacts of urban development on increases to in-stream work, which is a key cause of the sedimentation and habitat/biota impairments based on the Draft TMDL stressor analysis.
+- 1. Ventura County MS4s contribute only a minor fraction (significantly less than 10%) of total sediment loading in the watershed annually; - County unincorporated area (UA) and the City of Thousand Oaks MS4s are located in the upstream reaches of the Malibu Creek Watershed and sediment loading to main stem Malibu Creek from such MS4s is disrupted by a sequence of dams which obstruct downstream sediment transport; and - Post-construction/hydromodification requirements in the Ventura MS4 NPDES Stormwater Permit, with which Ventura County MS4s must comply, address the potential impacts of urban development on increases to in-stream work, which is a key cause of the sedimentation and habitat/biota impairments based on the Draft Malibu Benthic TMDL stressor analysis.

-In addition, there are several inaccuracies in the technical approach to developing sedimentation WLAs that are not consistent with the state of the practice for hydromodification management (Hydromodification Assessment and Management in California, SCCWRP Technical Report 667, April 2012, Managing Runoff to Protect Natural Streams: the Latest Development on Investigation and Management of Hydromodification in California, Stein et al, 2005), most notably that WLAs which require a reduction in supply to a reach where in-stream erosion is occurring will exacerbate sedimentation by starving already hungry water of its sediment transport capacity; open space sources are significant and should be accounted for; evidence providing a link between MS4s and the sedimentation impairment is not provided; work associated with instantaneous peak flows is not reflective of "effective" work; and the sediment regime of a watershed.
+In addition, there are several inaccuracies in the technical approach to developing sedimentation WLAs that are not consistent with the state of the practice for hydromodification management (Hydromodification Assessment and Management in California, SCCWRP Technical Report 667, April 2012, Managing Runoff to Protect Natural Streams: the Latest Development on Investigation and Management of Hydromodification in California, Stein et al, 2005).
+Most notably that WLAs which require a reduction in supply to a reach where in-stream erosion is occurring will exacerbate sedimentation by starving already hungry water of its sediment transport capacity; open space sources are significant and should be accounted for; evidence providing a link between MS4s and the sedimentation impairment is not provided; work associated with instantaneous peak flows is not reflective of "effective" work; and the change in instantaneous work at one cross-section is not reflective of changes to the sediment regime of a watershed.
 These are discussed in more detail in Attachment A.

-REQUESTED ACTION: We respectfully request that sediment WLAs for Ventura County MS4s be removed from the Malibu Benthic TMDL.
+REQUESTED ACTION: We kindly request that sediment WLAs for Ventura County MS4s be removed from the Draft Malibu Benthic TMDL.